amymagpar/amportfolio/github_collaboration_guide.md

+# Git/Github Collaboration Guide

-1. Initial Setup (First Person)
+## 1. Initial Setup (First Person)

 (Assume Person A creates the project and Person B joins later.)

-A. Person A: Create a Repository on GitHub
+Person A: Create a Repository on GitHub

 Install GitHub CLI if you haven't: